 Nutrition can play a key role in helping a thyroid patient to recover.
 Many times, nutritional deficiencies and food intolerances will have developed along with thyroid problems.
 Whether working with a nutritionist or figuring it out on her own, it will take time for your loved one to find the best foods for her health.

 Finding the right doctor is also a key to getting well.
 If your loved one’s doctor doesn’t listen to her or dismisses her concerns, she likely won’t get better very quickly.
-Finding a doctor or program where they treat the person and not just the numbers on the lab results is key.
+Finding a thyroid doctor or program where they treat the person and not just the numbers on the thyroid lab results is key.

 Many factors go into how a person with thyroid disease feels from day-to-day.
 Even when you do everything right and work to keep things in balance, surprises can pop up at any time.